gv4psanche/elist-sales-performance-review/elist-sales-performance-review-template.md

 ---

-### Slide 08 — The Verdict: Keep the Program — and Double Down on These Two Improvements
+### The Verdict: Keep the Program — and Double Down on These Two Improvements

 *Direct recommendation · evidence-backed · answers "should we keep it?"*